ThomasWong2022/pedlar/README.md

 ## References
 Attribution

 Data provided for free by IEX.
-View IEX’s Terms of Use.
+View IEX’s [Terms of Use] (https://iextrading.com/api-exhibit-a/).